Cabotegravir/rilpivirine: History

 The safety and efficacy of cabotegravir/rilpivirine were established through two randomized, open-label, controlled clinical trials (Trial 1/NCT02938520 and Trial 2/NCT02951052) in 1,182 HIV-infected adults who were virologically suppressed (HIV-1 RNA less than 50 copies/milliliter) before initiation of treatment with cabotegravir/rilpivirine.
 Participants in both trials continued to show virologic suppression at the conclusion of each study, and no clinically relevant change from baseline in CD4+ cell counts was observed.
 Trials were conducted at 223 sites in 24 countries including the United States.

 In Trial 1, participants who were never treated for the infection before, received an approved therapy for 20 weeks.
 Those who did well after this treatment (who had HIV-1 RNA less than 50 copies/milliliter) were then randomized to receive either cabotegravir/rilpivirine (for the first four weeks they received tablets) or to remain on the same therapy for additional 44 weeks.
 Participants and the health providers knew which treatments have been given.

 In Trial 2, participants who were previously successfully treated for the infection (who had HIV-1 RNA less than 50 copies/milliliter), were randomized to receive either cabotegravir/rilpivirine (for the first four weeks they received tablets) or to remain on the same therapy for additional 44 weeks.
 Participants and the health providers knew which treatments have been given.

 In October 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommended the granting of a marketing authorization for rilpivirine and cabotegravir, to be used together for the treatment of people with human immunodeficiency virus type 1 (HIV-1) infection.
 The two medicines are the first antiretrovirals that come in a long-acting injectable formulation.
 This means that instead of daily pills, people receive intramuscular injections monthly or every two months.
 Rilpivirine and cabotegravir were approved for medical use in the European Union in December 2020, as two separate medications.

 In January 2021, the U.S. Food and Drug Administration (FDA) granted the approval of Cabenuva to ViiV Healthcare.

 The combination was approved for medical use in Australia in February 2021.

+Cabotegravir/rilpivirine is not yet available in lower and middle income countries and it is unclear if this will be feasible in the next few years.
+The first study testing its use in African countries reported positive results in 2024.